deepuHub/deepuhub.github.io/pages/FunnyLucky.md

 {% include Navigation.html %}

-#### One of my friend, VLucky(*name changed for his own security reasons😊*), writes jokes and ends them with #SmileWithLV.
+#### One of my friend, VLucky(*name changed for his own safety reasons :smile:*), writes jokes and ends them with #SmileWithLV.
 Some of them might look silly to you but sure rest of them are gonna make you smile...

 Wife: I have a bag full of used clothes I'd like to donate.